microsoft/vstest/docs/RunSettingsArguments.md

 dotnet test --settings additionalargs.runsettings -- MSTest.MapInconclusiveToFailed=False
 ```

-You can also set `TestRunParameters` using command line option:
+Starting from .NET SDK 5.0 you can also set `TestRunParameters` using command line option:

 ```cmd
 # cmd